Skip to main content

 _fbp Meta (Facebook) Pixel browser identifier used to measure conversions from our Meta ads.
 90 days Meta (Facebook)

 Google Tag Manager container state Loads and orchestrates the tags listed above.
 Sets no cookies on its own.
-N/A Google Tag Manager (GTM-KDKJXVL7)
+N/A Google Tag Manager (containers GTM-KDKJXVL7 and GTM-W2PFGM2C)

 Server-Side Conversion Forwarding

-In addition to the browser-side cookies above, we operate a server-side tagging pipeline hosted at Stape.io.
+In addition to the browser-side cookies above, we operate a server-side tagging pipeline hosted at Stape.io, reached through s.ksrndkehqnwntyxlhgto.com, bvlxavhr.use.stape.io, and shared Stape/Iconnode hosts such as iconnode.com.
 When you submit a form or place a tracked call, the pipeline forwards a minimal set of conversion parameters (hashed email, first-party cookies, event name) to Google Ads (Enhanced Conversions) and to Meta’s Conversions API so we can measure campaign effectiveness even when browser cookies are unavailable.
-Server-side forwarding only runs for events you actively initiate on our site and respects your cookie-consent choice.
+Server-side forwarding only runs for events you actively initiate on our site and respects the Global Privacy Control signal and any explicit opt-out you have made via the Do Not Sell or Share link.
 Form-submission data is also delivered to our customer-relationship system (Idea Forge Studios CRM) so our design team can follow up, and transactional emails are sent via SendGrid.

 4. Managing Your Preferences